ricfog/ScrapITRA/README.md

  We analyse the data set scraped from ITRA in the following paper:

 *Fogliato, Riccardo, Natalia L. Oliveira, and Ronald Yurko.
-"TRAP: A Predictive Framework for Trail Running Assessment of Performance." arXiv preprint arXiv:2002.01328 (2020).*
+"TRAP: a predictive framework for the Assessment of Performance in Trail Running."
+Journal of Quantitative Analysis in Sports 1.ahead-of-print (2020).*

 Bibtex citation: